csfeeser/ansible_essentials/roleconversion.md

     `student@bchd:~/galaxy/roles/challenge$` `sudo apt install tree -y`

+0. We need a file named `index.html` for this playbook to work!
+Run the following command:

+`echo "'Hello world!'" > ~/galaxy/roles/challenge/files/index.html`

 0. Here's a hint: you will need to edit `vars/main.yml`, `tasks/main.yml`, and `handlers/main.yml`.
 All other directories in your role can be removed if you wish.
 Happy cut/pasting!

 ```yaml